hollystill/LowCostGNSS/README.md

 <a name="contributor"></a>
 ## Contributor information

-:artificial_satellite: Holly Still is a PhD candidate at the School of Surveying, University of Otago, New Zealand.
+- Holly Still is a PhD candidate at the School of Surveying, University of Otago, New Zealand.
 Email: holly.still@postgrad.otago.ac.nz

-:artificial_satellite: Hamish Bowman is a Computing and Numerical Simulation Technician at the University of Otago, New Zealand.
+- Hamish Bowman is a Computing and Numerical Simulation Technician at the University of Otago, New Zealand.

 <a name="citation"></a>